miguel-larena/PreHardmodePlus/README.md

 # Donatello’s Bō Staff
 ![](https://github.com/miguel-larena/PreHardModePlus/blob/main/BoStaffDemo.gif)

-Inspired by the "Example Advanced Flail" from the tModLoader ExampleMod.
+An adaption of the "Example Advanced Flail" from the tModLoader ExampleMod.